SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 Protocol Extensions
 -------------------

-Protocols can be extended to provide method and property implementations to conforming types.
+Protocols can be extended to provide method, initializer, subscript, and computed property implementations to conforming types.
 This allows you to define behavior on protocols themselves, rather than in each type's individual conformance or in a global function.